emmagg6/CASTLE-GT/RL/RL-ReadMe.md

 CC2 is decribed in the CybORG/README.md and shows an adversarial, dynamic network environment with a consistant topology and single-time actions.

+### IN THIS FOLDER

-This \texbf{RL} folder contains a 'cc2-agent' folder which is the 'generalized-agent' folder in our private repo.
-Also, the cotrain ing framework that works is in the folder 'cotraining-framework-2'.
+This \texbf{RL} folder contains a 'operations' folder which is the 'maintaining-operations' folder in our private repo -- contains editted 'CybORG' and 'extenstions' to evaluating PPO Blue Agents and the 'BlueGen' Agent.
+The cotraining framework that works is in the folder 'cotraining-framework-2'.
 A 'fresh' import of CybORG from CC2 is added as a submodule from the CASTLE CHALLENGE 2 repository in the 'CyBORG' folder.